Akeilee/Rhythm-Prototype-Initial/README.md

-Quick prototype design for the rhythm game.<br />
+Quick prototype design for a rhythm game.<br />
 Assets and images found online.